DebarghaNath/RestaurantApp_LittleLemon/README.md

 This project aims to enhance the restaurant's digital presence, offering customers an intuitive and responsive way to explore the menu and place orders.

+Enhanced User Experience: Utilizes core React Native components to provide better user experience and navigation options.

+Image Slider: Includes a slider to showcase images of the restaurant, enhancing visual appeal and user engagement

 IMAGES:

 <img width="447" alt="Screenshot 2024-07-11 at 11 55 21 AM" src="https://github.com/user-attachments/assets/9a21190e-182e-4661-9a89-a3272799e8b2">